yang-hub/nebula-docs/docs-2.0-en/gql-guide/data-types/path-type.md

 # Path

-The path type is a composite type and declared with ?.
-A path is
+The path type is a composite type and declared with the `PATH` keyword.